eth-sri/eth-sri.github.io/README.md

 ## Making Updates
 After a commit, GitHub should re-generate the site (usually in under a minute, but it may take up to 5 minutes).

+To automatically normalize used room names and wrap them into a link pointing to the roomfinder, run [`python clean_rooms_add_links.py`].

 ## Types of Content
 The types of content on the site: